ifremer-bioinformatics/ToolDirectory/README.md

   .../...
 ```

 to nice views to be presented on a web page for your users.
+[Check out by yourself](https://ifremer-bioinformatics.github.io/ToolDirectorySample/)!

 **Two views are available**:
 - a simple web page (since ToolDirectory v1)